Coder-Dai/Golden-Sip/README.md

 # Golden Sip website

-This website was created by Coder Dai.
+This website was created by Coder Dais.